pagkly/Zed/Investopedia3/Zero Coupon Inflation Swap Definition.md

 Since the compounded inflation rose above 2.4%, the inflation buyer profited, else the inflation seller would have profited.

 The currency of the swap determines the price index that is used to calculate the rate of inflation.
-For example, a swap denominated in U.S. dollars would be based on the [Consumer Price Index](https://www.investopedia.com/terms/c/consumerpriceindex.asp) (CPI), a proxy for inflation that measures price changes in a basket of goods and services in the United States.
-A swap denominated in British pounds would typically be based on Great Britain's [Retail Price Index](https://www.investopedia.com/terms/r/rpi.asp) (RPI).
+For example, a swap denominated in U.S. dollars would be based on the [[Consumer Price Index]](https://www.investopedia.com/terms/c/consumerpriceindex.asp) (CPI), a proxy for inflation that measures price changes in a basket of goods and services in the United States.
+A swap denominated in British pounds would typically be based on Great Britain's [[Retail Price Index]](https://www.investopedia.com/terms/r/rpi.asp) (RPI).

-Like every debt contract, a zero coupon inflation swap is subject to the [risk of default](https://www.investopedia.com/terms/d/defaultrisk.asp) from either party either because of temporary liquidity problems or more significant structural issues, such as insolvency.
-To mitigate this risk, both parties may agree to put up [collateral](https://www.investopedia.com/terms/c/collateral.asp) for the amount due.
+Like every debt contract, a zero coupon inflation swap is subject to the [[risk of default]](https://www.investopedia.com/terms/d/defaultrisk.asp) from either party either because of temporary liquidity problems or more significant structural issues, such as insolvency.
+To mitigate this risk, both parties may agree to put up [[collateral]](https://www.investopedia.com/terms/c/collateral.asp) for the amount due.

-Other financial instruments that can be used to hedge against inflation risk are real yield inflation swaps, price index inflation swaps, [Treasury Inflation Protected Securities](https://www.investopedia.com/terms/t/tips.asp) (TIPS), municipal and corporate [inflation-linked securities](https://www.investopedia.com/terms/i/inflation-indexedsecurity.asp), inflation-linked certificates of deposit, and inflation-linked savings bonds.
+Other financial instruments that can be used to hedge against inflation risk are real yield inflation swaps, price index inflation swaps, [[Treasury Inflation Protected Securities]](https://www.investopedia.com/terms/t/tips.asp) (TIPS), municipal and corporate [[inflation-linked securities]](https://www.investopedia.com/terms/i/inflation-indexedsecurity.asp), inflation-linked certificates of deposit, and inflation-linked savings bonds.